vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/solutions/Invoke-UndoIlaDeployment.md

 Invoke-UndoIlaDeployment -jsonFile .\ilaDeploySpec.json
 ```

-This example removes the configuration of Intelligent Logging and Analytics for VMware Cloud Foundation using JSON spec supplied.
+This example removes the configuration of Intelligent Logging and Analytics for VMware Cloud Foundation using the JSON specification provided.

 ## Parameters